 Standard First Aid and CPR Level “C” are mandatory requirements for your profession.
 You are required to maintain up-to-date standards in this area in order to maintain our agreements with SGI and WCB, therefore members are responsible to ensure their certification is not allowed to lapse.
 This is not an area that directly affects your skills as massage therapists and, as such, is not “continuing education” in the field of the work that you do.
 However, MTAS currently allows existing continuing education credits for this course (5 primary credits per window).
 A copy of the certificates must be submitted to the MTAS office upon renewal.
 Re-certification is only required as directed by the First Aid/CPR provider – every three years.
 Note that if you choose to take the full course instead of the re-certification, you will not be granted additional credits.
 If you allow your SFA/CPR certification to lapse for any reason, your membership will be suspended until we receive your proof of re-certification.

-NOTE: On-line courses are not permitted as they are not recognized by Sask.
+NOTE: Fully on-line courses are not permitted as they are not recognized by Sask.
 Occupational Health and Safety.
 Canadian Red Cross and St. John's Ambulance now offer a blended learning program, combining practical hands-on certification with an on-line theoretical component.

 Primary activities include: